jefprisimont/API_Testing/README.md

     </script>
 </head>
 ```
    - Conclusion: Negative testing was successful. create a new user has been successfully with not a valid body.

-2. POST
+**2. POST Request**
    - Goal: create a new user with not a valid body.
    - Request:
      - URL: https://gorest.co.in/public/v2/users